alibaba/ansible-provider-docs/rst/ecs_module.rst

 Synopsis
 --------

-* Creates or terminates ecs instances.
+* Creates, starts, stops, restarts or terminates ecs instances.
+* Adds or removes ecs instances to/from security group.

 Requirements (on host that executes module)